CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 1. `parseArgs`, parses the command line arguments to the server
 2. `gameInitializer`, which sets up the data structures
-3. `messageHandler`, which handles messages
+3. `messageHandler`, which handles messages from the client (will call gameUpdater to update the grid)
 4. `gameUpdater`, which updates the game based on player actions